Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Introduction

-CS-MRI reconstruction algorithms tend to fall into two categories: Those which enforce sparsity directly within some image transform domain \cite{ref3}--\cite{ref17}, and those which enforce sparsity in some underlying latent representation of the image, such as a dictionary learning representation \cite{ref18}--\cite{ref21}.
+CS-MRI reconstruction algorithms tend to fall into two categories: Those which enforce sparsity directly within some image transform domain \cite{ref3}--\cite{ref12}, \cite{ref14,ref15,ref17}, and those which enforce sparsity in some underlying latent representation of the image, such as an adaptive dictionary-based representation \cite{ref13,ref19}.
 Most CS-MRI reconstruction algorithms belong to the first category.
 For example Sparse MRI \cite{ref3}, the leading study in CS-MRI, performs MR image reconstruction by enforcing sparsity in both the wavelet domain and the total variation (TV) of the reconstructed image.
 Algorithms with image-level sparsity constraints such as Sparse MRI typically employ an off-the-shelf basis, which can usually capture only one feature of the image.
 For example, wavelets recover point-like features, while contourlets recover curve-like features.
-Since MR images contain a variety of underlying features, such as edges and textures, using a basis not adapted to the image can be considered a drawback of the algorithms in this group.
+Since MR images contain a variety of underlying features, such as edges and textures, using a basis not adapted to the image can be considered a drawback of these algorithms.